 A panzootic of highly pathogenic avian influenza (HPAI) A(H5N1) virus clade 2.3.4.4.b is ongoing in birds in Europe, Africa, Asia and the Americas.
 Since 2021, there have been four outbreaks of HPAIV A(H5N1) in commercial poultry flocks in Norway, of which two occurred in October-November 2022 (1).
-During autumn 2022 and winter 2023, H5N1 has predominated in wild birds, and the Norwegian Veterinary Institute has reported several detections in bird species (swans, ducks), gulls and raptors (2).
+During autumn 2022 and winter 2023, H5N1 has predominated in wild birds, and the Norwegian Veterinary Institute has reported several detections in anseriform species (swans, ducks), gulls and raptors (2).
 During summer 2023, there was a mass mortality event among sea gulls (black-legged kittiwakes) along the northern coastline of Norway, caused by HPAI H5N1.
-Nearly 24 600 dead black-legged kittiwakes had been counted in the county Troms and Finnmark when the reporting ceased (3).
 This virus was also detected in a young red fox found dead in the same area.
 More sporadic detections have been made in wild birds elsewhere in the country.
 No cases have been detected in humans in Norway.

-The Norwegian Institute of Public Health has assessed the risk for human infection as very low (4), but increased awareness and precautionary infection control measures are recommended to prevent zoonotic infection.
+The Norwegian Institute of Public Health has assessed the risk for human infection as very low (3), but increased awareness and precautionary infection control measures are recommended to prevent zoonotic infection.